KashmalaSiddiqui/UkrainianNewsWebsitePatched/README.md

 ## Overview

 This repository contains the **patched version** of the Ukrainian News Website.
 The vulnerabilities present in the unpatched version have been identified and resolved to ensure a secure implementation.
-This version can be used as a reference for understanding secure coding practices.
+This version can be used as a reference for understanding secure coding practices.This was made for eductaional purposes and only patches the implemented vulnerabilities

 ### Features
 - Member login and admin login functionality.